Fleek-PIatform/website/src/content/blog/changelog/20240311-changelog/index.md

 ---
-title: 'Fleek.xyz Changelog - March 11th, 2024: Automatic Phishing Detection, Application Credentials, Image Improvements'
+title: 'Fleek Changelog - March 11th, 2024: Automatic Phishing Detection, Application Credentials, Image Improvements'
 date: 2024-03-11
-desc: 'An overview of all the latest changes to the Fleek.xyz Open Beta, including new phishing detection measures, in-app application credential creation, and image handling improvements'
+desc: 'An overview of all the latest changes to the Fleek Open Beta, including new phishing detection measures, in-app application credential creation, and image handling improvements'
 thumbnail: './fleekchangelog01mar11.png'
 image: './fleekchangelog01mar11.png'
 author: 'Fleek'
 ---

-We're back with a new update to the Fleek.xyz platform, this time packed with new features and enhancements rolled out throughout February, aiming to streamline your development process and improve the security of all projects deployed on Fleek for end users.
+We're back with a new update to the Fleek platform, this time packed with new features and enhancements rolled out throughout February, aiming to streamline your development process and improve the security of all projects deployed on Fleek for end users.

 In this recap, we’ll cover the new phishing protection mechanisms, refined application credentials management, and improved image handling improvements that were rolled out to the Fleek platform last month ⚡

-Or, you can just try all the new features yourself on [Fleek.xyz](https://fleek.xyz/) **which is now in Open Beta**– anyone can now create an account and start trying the new platform, no whitelist required 🤙
+Or, you can just try all the new features yourself on [Fleek](https://fleek.xyz/) **which is now in Open Beta**– anyone can now create an account and start trying the new platform, no whitelist required 🤙

 Let’s get into what the devs were cookin’ throughout February: